willfaught/paige/README.md

 [paige.feed]
 hide_page = false
-link_to_page = false # Link to the page instead of the front matter link, if present page_link = "⏎" # If a front matter link is present, and link_to_page is false, link to the page with this text
+link_to_page = false # Link to the page instead of the front matter link, if present page_link = "⏎" # If a front matter link is present, and link_to_page is false, then link to the page with this text

 [paige.feed.atom]
 authors = []